 The appetite of private equity funders to invest in North West businesses shows no sign of abating.
-David Filmer, head of the mergers and acquisitions team at Harrison Drury, explores what private equity funds are looking for and offers some tips for SMEs looking to secure investment.
+Jack Stephenson, solicitor from the corporate team at Harrison Drury, explores what private equity funds are looking for and offers some tips for SMEs looking to secure investment.

 Private equity activity has seen healthy growth in the North West over recent years, and I see no reason why this trend shouldn’t continue in 2017.